justeattakeaway/miro-plugin-tag-crawler/README.md

 ## ToDo
 * [ ] Add GitHub Actions to build and commit output.
 * [ ] Move hosting to GitHub pages.
 * [ ] Update color of lines immediately on change.
-Blocked by a [report bug](https://community.miro.com/developer-platform-and-apis-57/widget-style-changes-ignored-in-update-function-7089)
+Blocked by a [reported bug](https://community.miro.com/developer-platform-and-apis-57/widget-style-changes-ignored-in-update-function-7089)
 * [ ] Publish to Miro marketplace.
-* [ ] Add links to Code of Conduct, License & Contribution Guide.